 Now, if you already have a bangin diet, and your recovery is in check then learning how to get horseshoe triceps will be a piece of cake.

 The exercises listed below will with no exaggeration, absolutely blow up your arms.

-If you follow the tips and perform the exercises properly, you’ll be surprised at just how big your triceps can get…
+If you follow the tips and perform the exercises with proper form, I guarantee you’ll be surprised at just how MASSIVE your triceps can get.

-That being said, here are the three heads of the tricep:
+That being said, let’s break down the three heads of the tricep: